Everything You Need to Know About Sore Hocks in Rabbits

 Sore Hocks Treatment

-It’s essential to identify and address any underlying causes, especially with regards to clean and dry, soft bedding.
-Affected rabbits need to be properly cared for and need lots of TLC.
+It's essential to identify and address any underlying causes, especially regarding clean, dry, soft bedding.
+Affected rabbits need proper care and lots of TLC.

-• Diet: Provide an appropriate diet with supportive feeding if need be.
-Your vet can advise you regarding feeding, especially if your rabbit needs to lose weight – as this must be done very carefully to avoid gastrointestinal and liver problems.
+• Diet: Your vet can advise you regarding feeding, especially if your rabbit needs to lose weight, as this must be done very carefully to avoid gastrointestinal and liver problems.

 • Nail clipping: Regular nail trims are essential, and your veterinary team can assist with these until you feel confident to do them yourself.